Deforestation: why COP26 agreement will struggle to reverse global forest loss by 2030

 The countries that have signed the agreement contain 85% of the world’s forests.
 The announcement includes £14 billion (US$19.2 billion) of public and private funds for conservation efforts.
 In addition, 28 countries have committed to ensuring trade in globally important commodities such as palm oil, cocoa and soy, does not contribute to deforestation.

 Saving the world’s dwindling forests is essential if we are to avoid dangerous climate change.
 Forests soak up carbon from the atmosphere and cutting them down releases it.
-On balance, forests removed about 7.6 billion tonnes of carbon every year over the last two decades.
-This is roughly 15% of global emissions.
+On balance, forests removed the equivalent of 7.6 billion tonnes of CO₂ every year over the last two decades.
+This is roughly 20% of global emissions.

 But forests around the world are moving from net sinks of carbon, which soak up more than they release, to net sources.
 While the Amazon rainforest as a whole remains a carbon sink (for now), ongoing land clearance in parts of the Brazilian Amazon mean forests there are already emitting more carbon than they absorb.
 Increasing global temperatures are causing more forest fires too, further raising emissions from forests and so driving global temperatures higher.